One of the greatest joys of gardening is bringing your beautiful blooms indoors to create stunning arrangements that brighten your home.

 12. Gladiolus (Gladiolus spp.) – Growing Zones 6-10

-Gladiolus, with their tall spikes of vibrant, funnel-shaped flowers, make a dramatic statement in any bouquet.
+With its tall spikes of vibrant, funnel-shaped flowers, gladiolus makes a dramatic statement in any bouquet.

 Cut gladiolus stems when the first one or two flowers on the spike have opened, and remove any lower leaves before placing them in water.